hashicorp/vault/sdk/database/dbplugin/README.md

 4. It had a function that was no longer being used as it had been deprecated in a previous version but never removed.

+Prior to Vault 1.6, the Database interface is version 4 (with other versions in older versions of Vault).
+The new version introduced in Vault 1.6 is version 5.
+This distinction was not exposed in previous iterations of the Database interface as the previous versions were additive to the interface.
+Since version 5 is an overhaul of the interface, this distinction needed to be made.

 We highly recommend that you upgrade any version 4 database plugins to version 5 as version 4 is considered deprecated and support for it will be removed in a future release.
 Version 5 plugins will not function with Vault prior to Vault 1.6.